Skip to Main Content

 • External parasites: Fleas and ticks can cause intense itching, skin infections, and allergic reactions.
 Ticks are notorious for transmitting serious diseases like Lyme disease and Rocky Mountain spotted fever.

-External Parasites Commonly Seen On Dogs
+Common External Parasites Seen On Dogs

 External parasites live on the skin of your canine companion, biting on the surface and feeding.
+The two most common are fleas and ticks:

 Fleas